 Estimate Finished Square Feet 3,291 Sq Ft Above Ground

+**Back on the market at no fault of the home!
 One of the largest homes in the College Heights area, this stately all-brick colonial is sure to please!
 As you enter through the double doors you are greeted by a large foyer with gleaming hardwood floors and updated half bath.
 The heart of the home is the recently renovated kitchen, complete with new cabinets, stainless steel appliances and flooring into the breakfast area.
 The flow between the living room with french doors, formal dining room, kitchen and family room with wood burning fireplace is perfect for entertaining.
 Upstairs the primary bedroom has a reconfigured walk-in closet, with all new flooring, and attached updated full bath.
 The laundry room has been conveniently relocated to the second floor.
 Three spacious bedrooms and a second full bath complete the upstairs.
 The full basement awaits your finishing touches, perfect for a home gym or kids play area, with plenty of room for storage.
 Additional recent improvements include a newer roof and sewer line.
 Close to St. Joe's Hospital, EMU, Washtenaw Community College, Depot Town and the Border to Border trail.
 Situated on almost 1/4 acre with plenty of curb appeal, don't miss out on this one!
-Showings begin on Friday, 6/4/21.

 Ypsilanti, and adjacent Ypsilanti Township, with a combined population of about 74,000, are located on Ann Arbor's eastern border.
 Many of Ypsilanti's residents work at the businesses and industries located in Ypsilanti; others work in Ann Arbor and surrounding communities, or eastward in the greater Detroit area.